 - Dropped a Bridge on Him: Diavolo kills him without any real warning, off-screen.
-The group figured it was so his stand's CO2 radar wouldn't notice someone else chasing after Silver Chariot Requiem.
-Later we find out he sent into Mista's body along with Trish, and Narancia wouldn't have found him out any earlier than the others.
+The group figured it was so his Stand's CO2 radar wouldn't notice someone else chasing after Silver Chariot Requiem.
+Later, we find out he got sent into Mista's body along with Trish, and Narancia wouldn't have found him out any earlier than the others.

 - Dude Looks Like a Lady: Fitting, given his Stand's namesake.

 - If We Get Through This: Narancia, you just had to start talking about how you want to return to your hometown when this is all over.
 You even knew the Big Bad was lurking somewhere off-screen waiting to jump on everyone!

 - Edible Theme Naming: "Narancia" sounds like a blend of the words for "orange" in Italian ("arancia") and Spanish ("naranja").

 - I'll Kill You!: Ends up saying this a lot, due to his cranky personality and status as Butt Monkey.

 - Kiai: Vola Vola Vola Vola Vola Vola Volare Via!

 - Knife Nut: A mild example, but he's pretty fond of whipping out that switchblade whenever someone pisses him off.
 Which is often.

 - More Dakka: His stand, Aerosmith, makes up for its lack of precision with more than enough gunfire to rip a car to shreds.

 - The Napoleon: He's the smallest of the gang and the most cantankerous.